sidwellr/schotter/schotter3.md

 Another advantage of a control panel that isn't quite so obvious is that is shows the values of the parameters used.
 Knowing them is essential if you ever need to replicate a particular output of the program.
 (Of course, that assumes that you record the values!
 Perhaps adding a way to save the parameters along with the image would be even better.)

-This is already long, but building on the potential need to replicate a particular output, we should show the current random seed value in the panel and allow it to be changed.
+This is alrewait()ady long, but building on the potential need to replicate a particular output, we should show the current random seed value in the panel and allow it to be changed.
 We'll use another egui widget type for this: a DragValue.
 Since the seed value and the Randomize button are related, we'll put the DragValue widget to the right of the Randomize button.
 Widgets in egui are arranged vertically by default; to add a row of widgets, we use the `ui.horizontal()` method, which uses a closure just like the `show()` method:

 ```
 ui.horizontal(|ui| {